bypass uninsertable alerts

 Thanks for your report.
 We will have a look into it: since libpreludedb make a difference between pure query error, and database connection error, it should be possible to handle the case of query error separately at the Prelude-Manager level.

-#3 Updated by Yoann VANDOORSELAERE over 12 years ago
+#3 Updated by Yoann VANDOORSELAERE about 13 years ago

 - Status changed from Assigned to Closed